 Halo's in-line water conditioner employs multi-reversing polarity permanent magnetic fields to modify the molecular structure of the positively and negatively charged ions in dissolved calcium and magnesium.
 This adjustment causes the hard water minerals that typically lead to limescale to remain suspended in the water rather than damaging pipes and appliances.
 Additionally, the conditioned water aids in preventing scale-related corrosion and gradually dissolves any existing scale.

 Since we're a certified Halo water filtration system installation contractor in North Charleston, SC, we have the opportunity to provide clients with a higher quality product versus other systems that focus on soft water.
 Think of it like this: If you wanted the best steak around, you wouldn't go to a fast-food chain.
-You'd go to The Establishment in North Charleston, SC.
+You'd go to Sorelle in North Charleston, SC.
 If you wanted the most effective water filtration for your family, you wouldn't choose a typical water softener.
 You'd choose a whole-home system from Grace Plumbing.

 So, what separates our system from others?